QuantEcon/lecture-source-jl/source/rst/more_julia/data_statistical_packages.rst

    regtable(ols)
    # regtable(ols,  renderSettings = latexOutput()) # for LaTex output

 ..
-To print a full dataframe, and other functions, use the `LatexPrint <https://github.com/scheinerman/LatexPrint.jl#the-tabular-function>`_ package
+To print a full dataframe, and other functions, use the `LatexPrint <https://github.com/scheinerman/LatexPrint.jl#the-tabular-function>`_ package.
 ..
 .. .. code-block:: julia
 ..